ying-tang/help-documentation/_keystone/Managing_Users_and_Projects.md

 export OS_AUTH_URL=https://example.ibm.com:5000/v3
 export OS_USERNAME=cloud_admin
 export OS_TENANT_NAME=demo
-export OS_CACERT=/opt/stack/ssl/openstack.crt
 export OS_NO_CACHE=True
 export OS_VOLUME_API_VERSION=2
 export OS_COMPUTE_API_VERSION=2
 export OS_IDENTITY_API_VERSION=3
 {% endhighlight %}

+With the latest update of the BlueBox Cloud Version 3.0.0, the Horizon dashboard will allow you to generate and download a Identity v3 RC file that does not require the changes highlighted above.

 Additionally, Keystone functions must be performed using the new `python-openstackclient` CLI.
 This can be installed by running `sudo pip install python-openstackclient`.

 ### Using the Keystone v3 group function
 The version 3 of the Keystone API with IBM Blue Box Cloud introduces the concept of **groups**.
 You can use groups to quickly and easily make multiple assignments simultaneously.

 For example, you might have a support team that needs access to every project in your environment.
 Instead of individually adding each member to every project, you can create a group called **Support**, give the group the `_member_` role on all of your projects, and then add all of your support staff to the group.